javascript-tutorial/en.javascript.info/4-frames-and-windows/03-cross-window-communication/article.md

 That's actually a well-known pitfall for novice developers.
 We shouldn't work with the document immediately, because that's the *wrong document*.
 If we set any event handlers on it, they will be ignored.

 ...But the `onload` event triggers when the whole iframe with all resources is loaded.
-What if we want to act sooner, on `DOMContentLoaded`?
+What if we want to act sooner, on `DOMContentLoaded` of the embedded document?

-We can try to catch the moment when a new document appears, and then setup necessary handlers, like this:
+That's not possible if the iframe comes from another origin.
+But for the same origin we can try to catch the moment when a new document appears, and then setup necessary handlers, like this:

 ```html run
 <iframe src="/" id="iframe"></iframe>